Raphael40/Java-Course/05_project/03_Main-class.md

 }
 ```

-Now that our user has given their input we can use an `if` statement to call the methods:
+Now that our user has given their input we can use aa `switch` statement to call the methods:

 ```
 public static void main(String[] args) {